 - Buying in as large a quantity as possible, and then using your own reusable containers to create lunchbox size portions.
 We don’t have access to a bulk-foods store here in Katanning, but have still been able to make major gains by giving consideration to the products we choose at the supermarket.

 - BYO container.
-We use green shopping bags (Ella carries a fold-up bag in her handbag), bring our own reusable container to the butcher or deli counter, using a reusable container rather than cling-film etc.
+We use green shopping bags and mesh produce bags, bring our own reusable container to the butcher or deli counter, use a reusable container rather than cling-film etc.

 - Refusing the ‘extras’.
 Do you really need a single use straw with that drink?
 A copy of your receipt?
 Junk mail?
 Serviettes?
 Plastic cutlery?
 Saying no at the source reduces the amount of rubbish you’re left to deal with.